 The Fuyu persimmon lacks a core, seeds, and tannins (tannins equate to an astringent persimmon).
-Fuyu persimmons have a squat and rounded tomato-like shape and capped with an indented leaf on their stem end.
-They the skin and flesh have pumpkin colored tones and possess layers of flavor reminiscent of brown sugar, dates, and pear, with subtleties of cinnamon.
+This persimmon has a squat and rounded tomato-like shape and capped with an indented leaf on their stem end.
+They the skin and flesh have pumpkin-colored tones and possess layers of flavor reminiscent of brown sugar, dates, and pear, with subtleties of cinnamon.

 The fruit texture varies from succulent and crisp when young to more tender as they ripen.
-Fruits are harvested when the skin is dark orange and are ready to eat when still firm.
+Fruits are harvested when the skin is dark orange and is ready to eat when still firm.

 Fuyu Persimmon Availability

 These persimmons are available from mid-fall through the winter months.
 You may even see trees with no leaves and bright orange fruit hanging on branches like Christmas ornaments.